abuna1985/sortable-table/README.md

 https://github.com/abuna1985/sortable-table/blob/3f0fa713d2c01c93a222c76782de04a291a5cade/assets/css/style.css#L2-L13

 Now I have a custom property called `--main-text-color` that stores the hex code of black (`#111111`).
 But since my button is going to be blue, I would like my text color to be white (`#ffffff`).
-Rather than create another custom property, I can overwrite the property within a selector and use the same property name like so:
+Rather than create another custom property, I can overwrite (or locally scope) the property within a selector and use the same property name like so:

 https://github.com/abuna1985/sortable-table/blob/3f0fa713d2c01c93a222c76782de04a291a5cade/assets/css/style.css#L81-L87